mehulagg/gitlab/doc/ci/multi_project_pipelines.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/9045) in [GitLab Premium](https://about.gitlab.com/pricing/) 12.8.

-You can trigger a pipeline in your project whenever a pipeline finishes for a new tag in a different project:
+You can trigger a pipeline in your project when a pipeline finishes for a new tag in a different project:

 1. Go to the project's **Settings > CI / CD** page, and expand the **Pipeline subscriptions** section.